theapprenticeproject/TAP_AI4All/README.md

 **`tap_lms/services/pinecone_store.py`**: Manages all interactions with the Pinecone vector database, including the data upsert pipeline and the search logic.

+**`tap_lms/services/pinecone_index.py`**: Manages the Pinecone index lifecycle, including creation and deletion, via command-line functions.

+**`tap_lms/services/doctype_selector.py`**: A crucial pre-processing step that uses an LLM to intelligently select the most relevant DocTypes for a given query, narrowing the search space for the RAG engine.

+**`tap_lms/services/ratelimit.py`**: A utility for enforcing rate limits on API usage, using the Frappe cache to track requests.

-**`tap_lms/schema/generate_schema.py`**: A utility script to generate a detailed JSON representation of the Frappe DocTypes, which is used by both the SQL and RAG engines.
+**`tap_lms/schema/generate_schema.py`**: A utility script to generate a detailed JSON representation of your Frappe DocTypes, which is used by both the SQL and RAG engines.

+**`tap_lms/infra/config.py`**: A centralized helper for retrieving configuration settings (like API keys) from `site_config.json`.

+**`tap_lms/infra/sql_catalog.py`**: A simple loader for the `tap_lms_schema.json` file, making it accessible across different services.